SoPra-FS20-Group11/sopra-fs20-group11-justone-client/README.md

 * [Material Theme UI](https://plugins.jetbrains.com/plugin/8006-material-theme-ui) (Material Theme for Jetbrains IDEs, allowing a total customization of the IDE including Themes, Color Schemes, Icons and many other features.)

 Feel free to use other IDEs (e.g. [VisualStudio](https://code.visualstudio.com/)) if you want.  -->

+## Launch and Deployment

+We used an IDE called [Visual Studio Code](https://code.visualstudio.com/) to develop our project and add further functionality.
+In order to make it all work, cloning the server is also a necessity.
+It needs to be run in a separate IDE, in our project we used [IntelliJ](https://www.jetbrains.com/idea/).
+Before running the npm commands (listed further below) with a terminal of your choice, you will need to head to the directory to which you cloned the client code.
+Changing code within the IDE and then saving it, will immediately affect your local client.
+So, you won’t have to wait to see what your changes actually do.

 ## Prerequisites and Installation